davonisher/thesis/README.md

 📁 db
 📄 config.py # Configuration settings for the project
 📄 creating_database.py # Script for initializing the database
-📄 importing_data.py # Script to import data into the database 📁 local_llm
+📄 importing_datas_from_csv copy.py # Script to import data into the database
+📁 local_llm
 📄 .env # Environment variables for local settings
 📄 ollama_classifier.py # Python script for the Ollama classifier